neapsix/neapsix.github.io/content/example-procedure/index.md

 >
 >
 >While split-horizon DNS gives users one domain name to use everywhere, separate subdomains can help you avoid issues where a request goes to a different DNS server than you expect.
 For example, applications like Chrome might prioritize a certain public DNS server over the local one, causing internal requests to be resolved as though they were from the public internet.

->**Prerequisites:**
->* An authorized SSH key and sudo access on the proxy.neap.space server.
->* Wireguard installed on the container host.
->* A container for your application
->* For external access, bridge networking enabled and an open port published on the container host.
->* A container for Traefik on the container host.

 ## Let Users Access the Application from Your Network
 First, make sure the local DNS server has an entry that points the application's internal URL to your container host.
 You might have a specific entry for `<application>.apps.neap.space` or a wildcard entry for `*.apps.neap.space`.